bnbwebexpertise/laravel-push-notifications/README.md

-# Apple and Google Push Notifications for Laravel 5
+# [DEPRECATED] Apple and Google Push Notifications for Laravel 5

+> Use Firebase Cloud Messaging

 ## Installation